thaihangchung7/thaihangchung7.github.io/_notes/classical.md

 ## Hamilton's Principle with Constraints

+[Previously](#the-fundamental-lemma-of-calculus-of-variations), we found that the optimal path is given by the Euler-Lagrange equation through the fundamental lemma of variational calculus.
 Hamilton's principle for multiple degrees of freedom is given by:

 $$ \delta J = \int_{t_{1}}^{t_{2}} \sum_{i} \bigg( \frac{\partial L}{\partial q_{i}} - \frac{d}{dt} \frac{\partial L}{\partial \dot{q}_{i} }\bigg) \delta q_{i} dt = 0 $$